jcmendez/networkHealthWatch/README.md

 The plug is programmed to turn itself on after a short time, if turned off by any circumstance (manual button press, power loss, etc.)

+### Requirements

+Needs a working go installation to build from source.
+Compiled binary is self-contained, and is around 7M in size on a Mac M1

+### Environment variables

+Can be provided by shell on call, or written to a .env file.

+The file `sample-dot-env` provided shows the required variables.